Frequently Asked Questions

 - Pre-Paying a funeral prevents other life insurance policies from being depleted at the time of a loved one’s death.

-- It allows you to consider cost effective options at a time when you are better prepared to make sound financial decisions.
+- Allows you to consider cost effective options at a time when you are better prepared to make sound financial decisions.

 - Gives you the flexibility to make payments – into an insurance policy, annuity or trust account.

-- It allows you to shelter assets when paying for medical benefits.
+- Allows you to shelter assets when paying for medical benefits.

 We invite you to contact us with your questions at (507) 645-5123, 24 hours a day, 7 days a week, and we are glad to arrange a tour of our comfortable facilities.